Seabed mining: Technology

-Seabed minerals mining proposals are all based on similar concept of a seabed resource collector, a lifting system and surface vessels which may process the material offshore or transport ores to land based facilities.
+Seabed mining proposals are all based on the similar concept of a seabed resource collector, a lifting system and surface vessels which may process the material offshore or transport ores to land based facilities.
 Most of the proposed collection systems would use remotely operated vehicles, which would remove deposits from the seabed using mechanical devices or pressurized water jets.
-Robotic excavation machinery has been built to work deposits off Papua New Guinea, intended to start operations in 2019.
-These include a bulk cutter which is intended to break up the surface rock, a collecting machine which will work like a suction dredger to pump the fragments to the lift pump which will transfer the material to a ship at the surface, to be transported to a site where it will be processed.
+Robotic excavation machinery were built to work on deposits in the Solwara 1 Project.
+This included a bulk cutter to break up the surface rock, a collecting machine to act like a suction dredger by pumping the fragments to the lift pump.
+This would transfer the material to a ship at the surface which would transport the material to a site to be processed.
 These are massive machines which maneuver around the seabed on caterpillar tracks.
-Minerals which concentrate in seafloor massive sulfides can be rich in metals such as copper, gold, silver, and zinc, will be mined, but these deposits need to be broken up for extraction and transport.
+Minerals which concentrate in the seafloor deposits can be rich in metals such as copper, gold, silver, and zinc but need to be broken up for extraction and transport.
 Natural gas would be extracted from reservoirs of gas hydrate by injecting chemical inhibitors, depressurising the reservoir, or increasing the temperature.

 Impact

+Positive

-There is a potential for positive economic impact for both the mining industries involved and the industries that need the available minerals, and for the countries with exclusive economic zones in which the deposits are located.
+There is potential for positive economic impact for the mining industries involved, the industries that need the available minerals, and for the countries with EEZ's in which the deposits are located.